Thissss iss a Ssssself Demonssssstrating Article.

 - Shannon in Bloody Urban, who has a forked tongue, hisses slightly when he says certain wordss.

-- In Rusty and Co., Yuan-Tiffany mixes this with a Texan accent.
+- In Rusty and Co., Y.T. the lamia mixes this with a Texan accent.

 - Francesca of The Horrifying Experiments of Dr. Pleasant! really letsss 'em fly when she'ssss been drinking.

 - In Peter and Company Skin the snake replaces "s" with "th".
-Other characters, including anthropomorphic lizards, speak properly, but Skin is more of a Funny Animal or even Talking Animal.
+Other characters, including the anthropomorphic lizards, speak properly.
 (He's actually a guardian angel/imaginary friend to a retarded lizard boy.)

 - Exaggerated and lampshaded in Poorly Drawn Lines.